orourkedd/truefalsenull/README.md

 =============
 A small module designed to make user authorization cleaner.
 Inspired slightly by CanCan.

+The documentation below is not extensive.
+You should read the module's source for features not mentioned below.

 Problems with simple Role Based Access Control
 -------
 A lot of times developers use a simple RBAC implementation to determine what users should or should not be able to do.
 The basic implementation normally looks something like this disaster: